rla/node-swipl-stdio/README.md

 Variable X value is: 4
 ```

-There can be only one query open at a time on an engine.
+There is only one query worked on concurrently per engine.
+Multiple concurrent queries are queued.

 ### Output term representation